 Lessons Learned: Coming soon!

-Ashley Acosta Fox - Steward & Secretary
+Ashley Acosta Fox - Steward

 Ashley Acosta-Fox is an E-Learning Specialist in the Office of Staff Learning and Development.
 She holds a B.A. in Philosophy & Religious Studies from Old Dominion University, an M.A. in Philosophy from The University of Kansas, and an M.S. in Education from Johns Hopkins University.
 Passionate about the intersection of education and technology and a true believer in the potential for online learning to build bridges and create opportunities, Ashley has also logged over a decade of experience teaching in higher education.
 Through her lifetime commitment to service, she has been a Girl Scout, a court advocate for survivors of domestic violence, and a judge for National History Day.
-Ashley is thrilled to bring her enthusiasm for activism and service to others to her work as the Union Secretary.
+Ashley is thrilled to bring her enthusiasm for activism and service to others to her work as a steward.

 Being a good steward means listening both with your heart and with your head.
 Always remember the human on the other side.
 Progress can feel slow at times and some challenges can feel insurmountable when you face them on your own, but the beauty of collective action is that you’re never actually on your own.”